mesfe/rest_api_flask/aiwb_rest_api/README.md

 ------------

 Create a virtual envoironment.
-Install the dependencies with `pip install -r requirements.txt` Create the database with `db_create.py` script.
+Install the dependencies with `pip install -r requirements.txt`.\n Create the database with `db_create.py` script.
 Check-in your database updates to the db_repository folder with `db_migrate.py` script.
 Push your updates to database with `db_upgrade.py` script.